CarlosAlegreUr/Constellation-ChainlinkHackathon-2023/README.md

 ## `A Message for Chainlink` 💌

-During our project's development, we identified potential enhancements for Chainlink Services, particularly Chainlink Functions and Chainlink CCIP.
+During our project's development, we identified potential enhancements and problems using Chainlink Services, particularly Chainlink Functions and Chainlink CCIP.

+<details> <summary> 💌 </summary>

 #### Key Features for Consideration: